walac/walac.github.io/_posts/2014-10-16-profiling-firefox-os-apps.md

 engineering build image of your device (images with `-eng` suffix).

 In this post, I am going into the steps to get a profile stack trace for your app.
-In a few words, you have to follow a some steps:
+In a few words, you have to follow some steps:

 1. Start the b2g process and your application with profile support.